-In addition, we disclose our policies for the specific businesses and sectors listed below, which are considered to have a high risk of significantly impacting on the environment or society.
+In addition, we disclose our cross-sectoral and cross-business policies which define categories of businesses to which we will not provide support, and also, policies for specific businesses and sectors listed below, which are considered to have a high risk of significantly impacting on the environment or society.

 - Coal-fired power generation

+- Biomass energy generation

 - Hydroelectric power generation

-- Oil and gas
+- · Oil and gas

 - Coal mining

 - Tobacco manufacturing

 - Nature conservation areas

 - Palm oil plantation development

 - Deforestation

-- Manufacturing of cluster bombs and other weapons of destruction
+- · Manufacturing of cluster bombs and other weapons of destruction

-For example, we have determined not provide support for newly planned and expansion of coal-fired power plants and thermal coal mining projects.
-Moreover, among companies whose main businesses are coal-fired power generation, we will not provide support to those that do not have any existing transactions with us, including but not limited to lending.
+For example, we have determined not to provide support for newly planned or expansions of coal-fired power plants, and thermal coal mining projects, and not to support businesses in those sectors past certain maturity dates.
+Moreover, among companies whose main businesses are coal-fired power generation, thermal coal mining or associated infrastructure development, we will not provide support to those that do not have any existing transactions with us, including but not limited to lending.
 The policies have been introduced in SMBC, SMBC Trust Bank, SMFL and SMBC Nikko Securities.
 We continue to engage with customers and various other stakeholders while regularly considering the need to revise our financing policies as necessitated by the operating environment.